Robert Aramayo

 Robert Michael Aramayo (born 6 November 1992) is an English actor.
-From 2016 to 2017, he played the role of young Eddard Stark in the sixth and seventh season of the HBO series Game of Thrones.
+From 2016 to 2017, he played the role of young Eddard Stark in the sixth and seventh seasons of the HBO series Game of Thrones.
 In 2021, he starred in the Netflix psychological thriller miniseries Behind Her Eyes.
 Since 2022, he has played Elrond in the Amazon series The Lord of the Rings: The Rings of Power.

 Early life and education

-Born in England, the son of Michael Aramayo and Lisa (née Dawson), he is of Basque descent.
+Aramayo was born in Kingston upon Hull, East Riding of Yorkshire, England on 6 November 1992 to parents Michael Aramayo and Lisa (née Dawson).
+He is of English and Spanish descent, the latter through his paternal grandfather Pedro Aramayo, who was born in San Sebastián, Spain, and moved to England at the age of fifteen to work in the fishing industry.

-Aramayo's acting career began at the age of seven when he played the role of Bugsy Malone in a primary school production.
+Aramayo began acting at the age of seven when he played the role of Bugsy Malone in a primary school production.
 He attended Cavendish Primary School.
 When he was ten he joined the Hull Truck Youth Theatre, performing in about three plays a year.
-His older sister Laura also began an acting career at the Hull Truck Youth Theatre and studied drama at the Oxford School of Drama in Oxford.
+His older sister Laura also began an acting career at the Hull Truck Youth Theatre and studied drama at Oxford School of Drama.

-He attended Hull's Wyke College and in 2011 won a place at the prestigious Juilliard School in New York City.
+He attended Hull's Wyke College after attending Malet Lambert School, and in 2011 won a place at Juilliard School in New York City.
 His performance in a Juilliard production of Anthony Burgess's A Clockwork Orange as Alex, the lead character, earned him his first film role in the Italian-American production Lost in Florence.